 \section{Upper bounds}

-Access to an upper bound $\bar{t}\geq\tau(G,S)$ affects the number of variables in the models studied in Section \ref{sec:optbasic}.
-Particularly in the decision version \eqref{mod:basic:dec}, the iterative approach can be terminated once the solution is found to be infeasible for broadcast time limit $\bar{t}-1$.
+Access to an upper bound $\bar{t}\geq\tau(G,S)$ affects the number of variables in the models studied in Sections \ref{sec:optbasic}--\ref{sec:decbasic}.
 Algorithms that output feasible, or even near-optimal solutions, are instrumental in the computation of upper bounds.
-Further, such methods are required in sufficiently large instances, where exact approaches fail to terminate in practical time.
+Further, such methods are required in sufficiently large instances, where exact approaches fail to terminate within a practical time.